apache/carbondata-site/src/site/markdown/dml-of-carbondata.md

   If any segments are available to be merged, then compaction will run parallel with data load, there are 2 levels in minor compaction:
   * Level 1: Merging of the segments which are not yet compacted.
   * Level 2: Merging of the compacted segments again to form a larger segment.

+  The segment whose data size exceed the limit of carbon.minor.compaction.size will not be included in minor compaction.
+User can control the size of a segment to be included in the minor compaction by using carbon.minor.compaction.size.
+If not configured, minor compaction will consider the segments based on carbon.compaction.level.threshold by neglecting the size of each segment.

   ```
   ALTER TABLE table_name COMPACT 'MINOR'